 My favourite part of my job is seeing happy families and happy residents - every hand wave or happy greeting makes my day.
-I also enjoy the challenges of drawing charts and schemes to guide and mentor others.

 I have always worked in sales and customer service, so the care sector was completely new to me.